 Companion plants and crop rotation

 It is also known that potatoes and raspberries should not be planted next to each other.
-The funny thing is that growing up my parents grew all the potatoes we eat for over 20 years in the same spot, always next to a row of raspberries.
-Back then there was no internet, and no one told them it was not a good idea ;).
+The funny thing is that my parents grew all the potatoes we ate for over 20 years in the same spot, always next to a row of raspberries.
+Back then, there was no internet, and no one told them it was not a good idea ;).

 Potato diseases